kprofic/AppleDocumentationStyleLatexTemplate/README.md

 Code highlighting using minted:

 To compile document that uses minted powered code listings use the following command:

-$ xelatex --file-line-error --synctex=1 --shell-escape "Apple Documentation Template.tex"
+$ xelatex --file-line-error --synctex=1 --shell-escape --interaction=nonstopmode "Apple Documentation Template.tex"

 To use Xcode pygments style this extra setup is required: